 Known for being prepared, diligent, diplomatic, persuasive, and a consensus builder, Marty is a dedicated team player who is astute at spotting issues and using the details of a case to make an influential and successful argument.
-Marty delivers proven skill in managing and supervising all aspects of litigation in federal and state courts.
-His experience includes trials and trial preparation, conducting discovery, engaging in motion and appellate court practice, directing and participating in settlement negotiations, arbitrations and mediations, and conducting internal investigations.
-Marty also advises clients on various commercial- and business-related matters.
+Marty delivers proven skill in managing and supervising all aspects of litigation.
+His experience includes trials and trial preparation; discovery, with a particular focus on the management of e-Discovery and ESI-related issues; engaging in motion and appellate court practice; directing and participating in settlement negotiations; arbitrations and mediations and conducting internal investigations.
+Marty also advises clients on various commercial and business related matters.

 Marty is inherently focused on understanding his client’s business and the nature of the conflict, identifying potential areas of exposure, analyzing avenues for pretrial resolution, and formulating an aggressive strategy that has the best chance of succeeding both in and out of court.
 Regardless of the matter, Marty is committed to serving as an effective advocate who is able to achieve successful, efficient and cost-effective representation for his clients.

 United States Bobsled and Skeleton Federation, Board of Directors, Judicial Committee, member